flowsforapex/flowsforapex.github.io/_pages/Flows4APEX241Features.md

         - execute sequentally or in parallel
         - driven by a list, array, or SQL query
         - also supports BPMN loops
-        - completion conditions define
+        - completion conditions on loops and iterations
-        - process viewer allows drilldown into iteration and loop status
+        - process viewer allows drilldown into nested iterations
     image_path: "/assets/images/iterationsLoops241.PNG"
 row5:
   - title: "Developer-free Simple Form Task"